 Harp Ukulele combines the sweet ukulele sound with harp like resonance and overtones.
 Christina Cotruvo’s article Harp Ukulele for Therapeutic Music in the Folk Harp Journal Summer 2020 issue: Harp Ukulele_Folk Harp Journal Summer 2020 article

 If you are age 18 or older and have a ukulele that you would like to play along with others, join in our strummin’ fun!
 We are an easy going, wanna play my uke group.
 All types of ukuleles invited along with “Friends” who are other instruments and voices who just gotta be around ukulele players.
-There is no charge.
 We meet the 2nd and 4th Monday of each month, 6:30 pm – 8:00 pm in Duluth, MN.
-6/4/2020 UPDATE: DUCS will be taking the summer off and hope to reconnect in the Fall.
-Visit our Blogspot.

 UPDATE: DUCS are strummin’ via Zoom.
 Starting January 2021, DUCS will be offered through Duluth Community Education for sessions to be at the Ordean Middle School, or Zoom when pandemic restrictions apply.
 Visit our Blogspot.